 Why is funding only available until 2017?

-This scheme is part of our Film Forever strategy which runs until the end of the financial year in 2017.
-The investment period for this Film Festival Fund therefore is the four year period up until end March 2017.
+The Festival Fund is part of our Film Forever strategy which runs until the end of the financial year in 2017.
+The investment period for this Fund therefore is the four year period up until end March 2017.

 My question has not been answered here.
 How do I contact you?